ramirezronald/domain-parser/README.md

 #### Step 1
-get your list of domains ready. this script will parse out the following domains
+get your list of domains ready. this script will parse out ANY of the following domains:

 * *.google.com/*
 * *.google.com